TosbackCgusBridge-Bot/CGUs-versions/Y8/Privacy Policy.md

 *   Advertise
 *   Contact Form
-*   Submit a game or animation
+*   Submit a Game or Animation
-*   Games for your website
+*   Games for Your Website
 *   Terms of Use
 *   Privacy Policy